 If you need a break from India’s madness, Pushkar is certainly worth visiting.
 Here you’ll find peaceful cafes, fresh veggie food and serene lakeside views.
 However, there’s still culture should you want to learn and get immersed.

 Here are my reasons to visit Pushkar, Rajasthan…

 India is so diverse.
 It’s easy to see many different types of scenery during one trip.
 Snowy mountains, beautiful beaches, arid deserts – they’re all here.

-For desert scenery, it doesn’t get much better than Pushkar (apart from maybe Jaisalmer further north-west).
-One of the best things I did in Pushkar was summit the hill to Savitri Mata Temple.
+For desert scenery, it doesn’t get much better than Pushkar (apart from Jaisalmer further north-west).
+One of the best things to do in Pushkar is summit the hill to Savitri Mata Temple.
 I took the rickety cable car but you can also climb the steps if you’re more sporty than me.